2020 Ford Edge Pros vs Cons

 It also enables the standard safety options.
 Should a vehicle or pedestrian come out of nowhere, then Co-Pilot360 activates Pre-Collision Assist along with automatic emergency braking.
 While driving or getting out of a parking spot, special sensors engage the blind-spot monitor to, for instance, detect pinpoint hidden cars in the next lane.

-Reasons Not to Buy a 2020 Ford Edge – The Cons
+Reasons You May Not Like the 2020 Ford Edge – The Cons

 1. Unimpressive Warranty